-They had three children while Mrs. Legge continued in practice.
-After her call to the Bar, she worked as the junior solicitor in the Ontario Department of Health and wrote much of Ontario’s post World War II medical, health professions and public health legislation and regulations.
+After her call to the Bar, Mrs. Legge worked as the junior solicitor in the Ontario Department of Health and wrote much of Ontario’s post World War II medical, health professions and public health legislation and regulations.
 She left this position in 1955, to start her own private practice at Yonge and St. Clair, with her husband as a silent partner.

 Mrs. Legge served as the senior partner at Legge & Legge for more than 55 years.
 During the course of her career she was the first elected female bencher for the Law Society of Upper Canada.
 Mrs. Legge was the first female Treasurer of the Law Society of Upper Canada.
 She received an LLD from the Law Society (1985), the Robinette Medal by Osgoode Hall Law School (1997), and the Order of Ontario (2003).
-She was at various times President of the Women’s Law Association, the Soroptimist Club of Toronto and the Federation of Law Societies of Canada, and Chairman of the Ontario Safety League.
+She sat on the board of the Women's College Hospital, and was President of the Women’s Law Association, the Soroptimist Club of Toronto and the Federation of Law Societies of Canada, and Chair of the Ontario Safety League.

-Throughout his career Bruce Legge served as the Assistant Crown Attorney, as a Pension Advocate and Chairman of the Ontario Workmen’s Compensation Board.
-He was appointed Queen’s Counsel in 1959, and served as the Chairman of a number of Commissions of Enquiry in Canada and the United States on issues of safety and workers’ compensation.
+Throughout his career Bruce Legge served as an Assistant Crown Attorney, as a Pension Advocate, and as Chairman of the Ontario Workmen’s Compensation Board.
+He was appointed Queen’s Counsel in 1959, and chaired a number of Commissions of Enquiry in Canada and the United States on issues of safety and workers’ compensation.
 Bruce Legge’s post-war concurrent service in the Canadian Forces culminated in appointments as Major General Reserves for Canada, Presidency of the NATO Reserve Officers (CIOR) and Colonel Commandant of the Canadian Forces Logistics Branch.
-Bruce Legge’s volunteer and public service included the Presidency or Chairmanship of The Canada Safety Council, The Royal Canadian Military Institute, The Empire Club, The Good Neighbours’ Club, The Royal Commonwealth Society, the International Association of Industrial Accident Boards and Commissions, Metro International Caravan, the Counsel of Honorary Colonels of Canada, and the Medical Legal Society of Toronto, Fort York Branch of the Royal Canadian Legion.
-His Honours and Awards included the Order of Canada, the Order of Military Merit, a Knighthood of Grace of the Order of St. John of Jerusalem, the Freedom of the City of London and the Jerusalem Medal (Israel).
+Bruce Legge’s volunteer and public service included chairing The Canada Safety Council, The Royal Canadian Military Institute, The Empire Club, The Good Neighbours Club, The Royal Commonwealth Society, the International Association of Industrial Accident Boards and Commissions, Metro International Caravan, the Council of Honorary Colonels of Canada, and the Medical Legal Society of Toronto.
+His honours and awards included the Order of Canada, the Order of Military Merit, a Knighthood of Grace of the Order of St. John of Jerusalem, the Freedom of the City of London and the Jerusalem Medal (Israel).